maxim-eyengue/Python-Codes/README.md

 ---

 ## 📜 License
 This repository is open-source and available under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute the code as needed.
+However, make sure to include the original [MIT License](LICENSE) specifying my name as author.

 ---